SEN Information and Disability Report

 3.How will the curriculum be matched to my child’s needs?

 We aim to personalise the curriculum to cater for children’s needs, finding the balance between tasks that are challenging but also achievable.
-Tasks can be differentiated in the classroom setting or by interventions such as small group or one-to-one sessions.
+Teaching and tasks are adapted in the classroom setting and interventions such as small group or one-to-one sessions are run.
 The aim is to provide children with learning opportunities that lead them to make progress at a pace appropriate for them and based on their individual starting point.
 Please see our SEND Policy for more detail.

 4.How will school staff and I know how my child is progressing and how will you help me to support my child’s learning?

 If a child is identified as having SEND, their progress will be closely monitored by their class teacher and the SENCo, as well as through normal monitoring processes (see Teaching and Learning Policy).
-Progress and attainment will be reported to parents/carers through informal reporting, such as a note in their reading diary or a phone call home, and through formal reporting, including the annual report.
+Progress and attainment will be reported to parents/carers through informal reporting, such as a note in their reading diary, a phone call home or a meeting, and through formal reporting, including the annual report.
 If a teacher has concerns about a child’s learning they will discuss this with parents/carers and the SENCo as appropriate.

 If SEND are identified, parents/carers will be informed and will be invited to meet with the child’s class teacher and the SENCo as appropriate to discuss and plan provision for the child.
 Parents/carers will also be advised on ways they could help at home, and will be provided with resources where appropriate.
 Parents/carers are always welcome to arrange a meeting with the class teacher or SENCo to discuss any issues or concerns about work at home.
 If relevant, the school will run workshops and evening events to help parents/carers further their skills and knowledge in supporting their child’s learning.
 There are also groups who provide support and information to parents/carers supporting children with additional needs.
 See the Local Authority Local Offer for more information.